Susmita Bose: Awards

-Bose received the CAREER award in 2002, the prestigious Presidential Early Career Award for Scientist and Engineers (PECASE) award in 2004 from the National Science Foundation (NSF) for her work on nanoscale calcium phosphates for bone implants, drug delivery.
+Bose received the CAREER Award in 2002 and the Presidential Early Career Award for Scientists and Engineers (PECASE) in 2004 from the National Science Foundation (NSF) for her work on nanoscale calcium phosphates for bone implants and drug delivery.
 Her interdisciplinary research, in collaboration with other colleagues, has been funded by several foundations, e.g. Murdock and Keck foundations, several state and federal agencies, e.g. NSF, ONR, NIH (NIBIB, NIAMS, NIDCR as PI) as well as industries.